marcushcarter/bear-and-bull/README.md

 So lets get started I guess :|

 First I wanted to make the window resizable but always keep the same aspect ratio. (it didnt work so for now the window will stay at 1920x1280 scaled down to 1500x1000).
-Im going to use % of the screen to render these boxes because thats how it works in OpenGL (window_width * 0.1)
+Im going to use % of the screen to render these boxes because thats how it works in OpenGL (window_width * 0.1).
+I did this by multiplying the normal x/y positions at 1500x1000 pixel window (which is the default) and multiply it by the current screen width (in pixels) divided by 1500.
+Then I setup a deck, a hand zone, discard pile and a equipement zone.

 **NOTE: I think im either not doing this right or i just suck at this**

+*2025-05-05*

+Now I need to actually give each "card" some data that tells what card it actually is / what it does.
+Im thinking about doing this with either a strcut of these inside the SoA or even just adding more lists into the SoA for the card stats.

+**Each Card has stats for:**
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-
+-

 ## Weapon Cards